UVic-Data-Science-for-SE/course/README.md

 Assessed through participation in assigned group activity submissions, participation in class (e.g., asking questions and contributing to discussions), and commenting on student blog posts.

 **Assignments**: 30%
-There are four assignments in the course, each assignment is worth 7.5% (for a total of 30% of your final grade).
+There are three (four) assignments in the course, each assignment is worth 10% (7.5%) (for a total of 30% of your final grade).
+Parentheticals apply to grad students.

-**Project**: 55%
+**Project**: 45%
 The project will be a substantial data science analysis of a software engineering problem of your choosing (with my guidance).
 The project will be completed in groups of 4 to 6 students (this may vary depending on course enrollment).

 The grading breakdown is the same for undergraduate and graduate students, however, assignment/project expectations will differ.